5 Ways to Treat OCD

 4. Practice Mindfulness

 Practicing mindfulness can be a great way to bring yourself back to the present moment to not pay as much attention to intrusive thoughts you may be dealing with.
 Many people are often consumed with thoughts of the past or future and don’t stay present in their day-to-day lives.
-When focusing on intrusive thoughts you are not tuning into the present moment.
+When focusing on OCD intrusive thoughts, you are not tuning into the present moment.

-Practicing mindfulness breathing exercises helps to train your brain to let go of the thoughts.
+Practicing mindfulness breathing exercises helps to train your brain to let go of the OCD thoughts.
 Mindfulness teaches us not to push away thoughts but accept and not judge them.
 It teaches us to not attach and fuse with intrusive thoughts.
 It teaches us to allow them to be there , not to push them away.
 By doing this this helps us change our relationship with thoughts.
-In OCD therapy we practice this too.
+In OCD therapy, we practice this too.
 We practice working on allowing the thoughts to be there but focusing our attention and engagement the moment.

 You can practice mindfulness at any time or in any place.
 Mindfulness is best practiced regularly not necessarily in response to Anxiety but rather a skill practiced and cultivated daily.
 All you have to do is work towards allowing the thoughts to be there but then refocusing on the present moment or maybe your breath.
 Try to observe your breathing, thoughts, feelings, and emotions right now.
 Find a way to practice mindfulness like meditation, yoga, or something else that works for you.